 Member States may maintain preferential trade and other related arrangements existing at the time of entry into force of the SACU Agreement, 2002, in July 2004.
 Member State shall not amend existing arrangements without the consent of other Member States.

-The aim of the Strategic Pillar 4 of the SACU Strategic Plan 2022/27 FY is to ensure unified engagement of the SACU Member States in all negotiations and implementation of Trade Agreements with third parties, in order to preserve the integrity of the Customs Union in accordance with Article 31 of the SACU Agreement.
-Furthermore, the ambition of SACU under Pillar 3 is to leverage on the AfCFTA as a pathway for SACU's drive towards export market diversification and enhancement of its industrial capacity.
+In accordance with Article 31, the SACU Member States continue to pursue a unified approach to trade negotiations with third parties.
+The Trade Negotiations' Unit supports Member States through coordination of common SACU positions in the negotiations and technical assistance during the negotiation of trade agreements with third parties.